cyrezdev/a11y-apca-sass/README.md

 In this case, a minimum contrast of Lc 90 (in non-polar mode) is expected for "Silver" level ([APCA Font to contrast table](https://github.com/Myndex/apca-w3#font-lookup-table)).

-When watching Sass, a `@warn` message will be returned:
+When watching Sass, it prints a `@warn` message for you:

 ```console
 Warning: